rlaffers/phalconver/README.md

 ### use

 Switches to the given PHP version.
-Has option to switch the CLI or Apache version only.
-Additionally, it has an option for switching currently active Phalcon version.
+Has an option to switch the CLI or Apache version only.
+Additionally, it has an option for switching the currently active Phalcon version.

 ```bash
 sudo phalconver use php7.0